codr7/g-fu/v1/README.md

 Abort
 ```

-Each restarts belongs to a `try`-block, the reason the previous example didn't need one is that the REPL adds it behind the scenes. `abort` and `retry` are always included, `restart` may be used anywhere within a try block to include a custom restart from that point on.
+Restarts belong to `try`-blocks, the reason the previous example didn't need one is that the REPL adds it behind the scenes. `abort` and `retry` are always included, `restart` may be used to include a custom restart from that point on.

 ```
   (let (i 0)